GrazhdanochkaMariya/Helper/README.md

-# Marketing Lead Helper Tool
+# Andersen Lead Generation Tool

-Marketing Lead Helper Tool is a FastAPI-based application designed to streamline lead management processes for Andersen's lead generation department.
+Andersen Lead Generation Tool is a FastAPI-based application designed to streamline lead management processes for Andersen's lead generation department.
 Its primary functionalities include managing Google Sheets and providing a user-friendly interface for accessing various APIs.

 ### Features